tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

   ORDER BY COUNT(*) DESC;
   ```

 * The `ORDER BY` clause can be used in either `ASC` (ascending) or `DESC` (descending) order.
-When used in conjunction with the `LIMIT` clause, results can be filtered down to the desired record count, which in this case will display the top 5 and bottom 5 customer payment counts.
+When used in conjunction with the `LIMIT` clause, results can be filtered down to the desired record count, which in this case will display the top five and bottom five customer payment counts.

   ```sql
   SELECT customer_id, SUM(amount) AS total_payment_amount